carpentries-incubator/git-novice-branch-pr/_episodes/09-pull-requests.md

 ~~~
 {: .output}

-Now if we reload the pull request.
-The new commit was added to that pull request.
+If we reload the pull request, we'll see that the new commit was added to the
+pull request and the changes have been automatically updated.
 New commits pushed to the same branch are included in the previous pull request.
 If you want to suggest changes separately you need to make separate branches but
 if you want the changes to be considered together you should put them in the same branch.